mrOranger/Javascript/Typescript/README.md

 main();
 ```

-if remove the previous settings from the [`tsconfig.json`](./tsconfig.json), you will see that a JavaScript file has been created for each of its typescript part, moreover, if you would like to execute the code you must ensure that the option `"type": "module"` is setted in the [`package.json`](./package.json) or in the `script` tag of the HTML file.
-Last but not least, you probably notice that we imported the .js conterpart in each import statement, this because the import statement with this configuration won't be converted looking for the .ts file, however, it will look only for the file that are actually compiled, that are the JavaScript files.
+if remove the previous settings from the [`tsconfig.json`](./tsconfig.json), you will see that a JavaScript file has been created for each of its typescript part, moreover, if you would like to execute the code you must ensure that the option `"type": "module"` is set in the [`package.json`](./package.json) or in the `script` tag of the HTML file.
+Last but not least, you probably notice that we imported the .js counterpart in each import statement, this because the import statement with this configuration won't be converted looking for the .ts file, however, it will look only for the file that are actually compiled, that are the JavaScript files.